-I am trained in nonviolent civil disobedience, and am a Climate Reality Leadership Corps member & mentor.
+LaUra has been studying personal resilience strategies for nearly a decade.
+She is trained in nonviolent civil disobedience, and is a Climate Reality Leadership Corps member & mentor.

-While a bit of a nomad, I hail from Michigan, and graduated from Central Michigan University with a BS in Environmental Studies, Biology, and Religious Studies.
-My MS in Environmental Humanities was earned from the University of Utah.
+While a bit of a nomad, she hails from Michigan, and graduated from Central Michigan University with a BS in Environmental Studies, Biology, and Religious Studies.
+Her MS in Environmental Humanities was earned from the University of Utah.

-I grew to understand the importance of place through spending some time living and playing in North Carolina & the bayous of Louisiana (directly after the BP oil spill).
-Inspiration finds me in natural landscapes and honest, open-hearted dialogue.
-You can reach me at Laura(at)goodgriefnetwork(dot)org
+LaUra grew to understand the importance of place through spending some time living and playing in North Carolina & the bayous of Louisiana (directly after the BP oil spill).
+Inspiration finds her in natural landscapes and honest, open-hearted dialogue.
+You can reach her at Laura(at)goodgriefnetwork(dot)org

 Aimee Lewis-Reau, Cofounder & FLOW Facilitator